 The EEG data were recorded using an ActiveTwo system (BioSemi) from 128 scalp electrodes and two mastoid electrodes.
 The data were low-pass filtered on-line below 134 Hz and digitized at a rate of 512 Hz.
 Triggers indicating the start of each trial were recorded along with the EEG.
 Subsequent preprocessing was conducted off-line in MATLAB; the data were detrended by subtracting a 50th-order polynomial fit using a robust detrending routine (de Cheveigné and Arzounian, 2018).
-The data were then bandpass filtered using second-order, zero phase-shift Butterworth filters between 0.3-30 Hz, downsampled to 64 Hz, and rereferenced to the average of the mastoid channels.
-Channels contaminated by noise were recalculated by spline-interpolating the surrounding clean channels in EEGLAB (Delorme and Makeig, 2004).
+The data were then bandpass filtered using second-order, zero phase-shift Butterworth filters between 0.3 and 30 Hz, downsampled to 64 Hz, and rereferenced to the average of the mastoid channels.
+Excessively noisy channels were detected using the spectrogram, kurtosis and probability methods provided by the EEGLAB toolbox.
+Channels were marked for rejection using a threshold value of three for each method.
+The channels marked for rejection were interpolated from the surrounding clean channels using the spline function from EEGLAB (Delorme and Makeig, 2004).